 In one of the chapters, we read about Crazy Horse, a holy man who had also a vision in which he went into the world where there was nothing but the spirits of all things.
 That was the real world behind this one, and everything seen here was something like a shadow from that world.
 Crazy Horse was on his horse in that world and the trees and the grass and the stones and everything was made of spirit, and nothing was hard, and everything seem to float.
 His horse was only a shadow and this was how he got his name, because of his horse queer’s way of dancing.

 According to Black Elk, the power of his vision made Crazy Horse great.
 He had been in the world of the spirits, so he was not scared to return.
 He was a really brave man and was historically important for the Lakota’s.
 He fought greatly and died with honour, after his courage in battling Wasichus.
 In the chapter “Walking the Black Road”, we read about Crazy Horse and others getting caught by Wasichus and surrendering to them.
 All of this happened after another battle in which the Lakota’s won and expelled the Three Stars cavalry from their land.
 The death of Crazy Horse is remembered heroically but also sadly.
 His family took his body away, nobody knows where.
-Black Elk tells us that it does not matter where his body lies, for it is grass; but where his spirit is, it will be good to be.
+Black Elk tells us that it does not matter where his body lies, for it is grass; but where his spirit is, it will be good.

 After the surrounding of Crazy Horse, the Wasichus tried directing the Lakotas to a new agency, but some of them ran away to Canada.
 Black Elk was among them and he was fifteen years old that winter.
 At the time, he thought much of his vision and wondered when his duty was due to come.
 He says that the grandfathers showed him his people walking on the black road, or how the nation’s hoop was going to be broken.
 The grandfathers showed him how the flowering tree was going to be withered.
 However, Black Elk saw on his vision he would bring the hoop together with the power which was given to him, and made the holy tree to flower in the centre.
 So that afterwards he would find the red road for his people again.
 Black Elk believed that partly this happened already, and he wondered when his power would grow, so that the rest might be as he had seen in his vision.
 As the story moves, Black Elk shows his visionary powers, like when he notices bisons around.
 These creatures had great importance for American indians, it was a very important part of their diet and were venerated as spiritual beings.